Workplace Wellness Massage

 The practitioner then demonstrates how to get into the massage chair and it will be adjusted until the client is perfectly comfortable.

 Most often the areas worked on are the muscle groups in the neck, shoulders, back, arms and hands.
 These are generally the areas where most of the tension builds up.
 However, it is also possible for the practitioner to work on the scalp, legs and feet.
-The massage typically lasts anywhere from 5 to 30 minutes (depending on the agreed upon arrangements) but can be customized to any length of time.

 Some of the Benefits of Chair Massage